Tasks¶

 Overview¶

-command generates a Python template file for an Ethopy experiment.
+The ethopy-create-task command generates a Python template file for an Ethopy experiment.
 This template includes default parameters and placeholders that you need to customize for your specific experiment.

 Generating a Template¶